theobori-cafe/theobori.cafe/posts/nixpkgs-lib.md

 ## Progress

-I've implemented a number of the features I wanted—55.93% to be exact.
+I've implemented a number of the features I wanted.
+55.93% to be exact.
 Detailed progress is available in the [project documentation](https://github.com/theobori/nixpkgs-lib/tree/main/README.md).
 This progress report is generated using [a script](https://github.com/theobori/nixpkgs-lib/blob/main/nixpkgs_lib/scripts/statistics.py) that I wrote in Python.

 ## Conclusion